 - ride the quad bike and front end loader

 And on our last few visits, there’s been an absolute downpour of rain.
-Which of course meant lots of muddy puddles to play in…or swim in!
+Which of course meant lots of muddy puddles to play in… or swim in!
 Thankfully each cabin and cottage has a huge supply of gumboots.

 Other Things to do at Kookaburra Farmstay

-Within each cottage and cabin, there’s a collection of books and small toys.
-There are also ride on cars, small play gym and chalk board in the common area at the cabins.
+Within each cottage and cabin, there’s a large bucket of books and toys.
+There’s also ride on cars, small play gym and chalk board in the common area at the cabins.